 CERN provides advance information on calls expected to be released in the next three months that will exceed 200K CHF (approximately £120K).
 These calls are preceded by a market survey which is a pre-qualification stage.
 Companies who complete the pre-qualification stage and are selected at this point will be invited to tender.
 It is very difficult and sometimes not possible to add companies at a later stage if they have not completed a market survey.

 Contracts between 50K CHF (approximately £30K) and 200K CHF are managed through a call for tender (known as a price enquiry) without the pre-qualification stage.
-These are not publicly advertised but they are sent to the UK Industry Liaison Officer (Julie Bellingham) to recommend companies.
+These are not publicly advertised but they are sent to the UK Industry Liaison Officer (Allanah Bayliss) to recommend companies.
 Notifications of price enquiries are circulated via the STFC tender list.
 Please register here if you wish to receive these tender notifications.

 For values below this, CERN finds companies from its procurement database and contacts.
 These stages are explained in the image: CERN thresholds.